njprem/Fit_city_APP_BackEnd/Doc/Admin-Destination-Management-High-Level-Design.md

 Admin Destination Management introduces a governed content workflow that lets authorized administrators stage, review, and publish destination changes without disrupting what end users currently see.
 Instead of directly mutating the `travel_destination` table, every create, update, or delete is captured as a change request inside a new Destination Change Handler module.
 A second eligible admin must approve the pending change before it is promoted to the live destination catalog and versioned for rollback.
 This design satisfies the product directive in the Week7 Double-C SRS to validate inputs before saving, support draft states, record published version numbers, and surface clear confirmation messaging after successful updates.

 ## 2. Goals & Success Criteria
-- Allow privileged admins to compose new destination content (metadata, hero imagery, geo coordinates) with server-side validation at every save point.
+- Allow privileged admins to compose new destination content (metadata, hero imagery, galleries, contact info, operating hours, geo coordinates) with server-side validation at every save point.
 - Enable draft and “submit for review” behavior so authors can stage work while reviewers control publication.
 - Ensure no single admin can unilaterally alter the live destination list—an approval step is required to publish or delete content.
 - Persist versioned snapshots of published destinations (`version` numbers + change metadata) to enable rollback and auditability.